Section 4.1 Eigenvalues and Eigenvectors

 so \(xI_n-B\sim xI_n-A\text{,}\) and therefore \(\det(xI_n-B)=\det(xI_n-A)\text{.}\)

-Determine the eigenvalues and eigenvectors of \(A = \bbm 0\amp 1\amp 1\\1\amp 0\amp 1\\1\amp 1\amp 0\ebm\text{.}\)
+\(A = \bbm 0\amp 1\amp 1\\1\amp 0\amp 1\\1\amp 1\amp 0\ebm\text{.}\)

 Solution.